Chevrolet Tracker (2019): Facelift

 The facelifted Tracker was unveiled on 2 July 2025 for Latin America.

 Markets

 China

-The Chinese market Tracker is available with a 3-cylinder 1.0-litre turbo engine producing 84 kW and a 3-cylinder 1.3-litre turbo engine producing 121 kW.
+The Chinese market Tracker (创酷 (chuàng kù)) is available with a 3-cylinder 1.0-litre turbo engine producing 84 kW and a 3-cylinder 1.3-litre turbo engine producing 121 kW.
 It was discontinued in 2025, following the closure of General Motors' Shenyang plant.

 Brazil

 The Tracker made its Brazilian debut in 2020, with production commencing at the São Caetano do Sul assembly.

 Mexico

 GM announced that the Tracker would arrive in Mexico to replace the first generation Trax.

 Philippines

 The Tracker was unveiled in the Philippine market in July 2021 and is imported from China.
 It was replaced by the Groove in 2025.

 Argentina

 In April 2022, the Tracker began to be produced in Argentina by General Motors de Argentina at the General Alvear factory in Santa Fe Province.
 US$300 million were invested to upgrade the plant, which will see its annual capacity increase from 80,000 to 115,000 vehicles.
 It is the only B-segment SUV made in Argentina.
 80% of its production is exported.
 The 1.2-litre engine is imported from the Joinville factory in Brazil.